WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 rsuite sysreqs collect
 ```

-It collects and presents all SystemRequiremets fields declared for all project packages and packages the project depends on.
+It collects and presents all SystemRequirements fields declared for all project packages and packages the project depends on.

 ## Checking system against requirements